 As part of Chevrolet’s 100-year anniversary celebration Dec.
 15-16 in Fort Worth, Texas, media were invited to ride along with the Fort Worth Police Department on its police pursuit course.
-The vehicles used by the Fort Worth Police, Chevrolet Tahoe Police Pursuit Vehicles (PPVs), begin the manufacturing process just like vehicles meant for consumers.
+The vehicle used by the Fort Worth Police, the Chevrolet Tahoe PPV (Police Pursuit Vehicle), enters the manufacturing process just like vehicles meant for consumers.

 The vehicles destined for police departments across the nation start with the same frame, body, and engine transmission as their consumer counterparts.
 However, Chevrolet makes modifications to the vehicles to better fit the needs of the officers, said Erick Stanczak, chief engineer for Chevrolet.